How to Get Into Ivy League Schools: The Definitive Guide

 Part 1: Introduction

-If your high-achieving child dreams of attending one of the eight elite Ivy League colleges, you’re well aware that it won’t be an easy feat.
-You don’t have to be a college admissions expert or memorize each school’s admissions statistics to know that it’s challenging to get accepted to an Ivy.
+If your high-achieving child dreams of attending one of the eight elite Ivy League colleges, you know it won’t be easy.
+You don’t have to be a college admissions expert or memorize each school’s admissions statistics to know that getting accepted to an Ivy is challenging.

-But your child is determined to put in the work to make their Ivy League dream come true, and you’re eager to support them—leading you here to unearth the secrets for how to get into Ivy League colleges.
+But your child is determined to work to make their Ivy League dream come true, and you’re eager to support them—leading you here to unearth the secrets for getting into Ivy League colleges.

-The Ivy League—which includes Brown University, Columbia University, Cornell University, Dartmouth University, Harvard University, the University of Pennsylvania, Princeton University, and Yale University—was originally established in 1954 as an athletic conference.
+The Ivy League—Brown University, Columbia University, Cornell University, Dartmouth University, Harvard University, the University of Pennsylvania, Princeton University, and Yale University—was initially established in 1954 as an athletic conference.
 It’s since earned the reputation of being a prestigious collection of universities known for academic excellence and admissions selectivity.

-With these enticing benefits on the table, it’s no surprise that Ivy League schools receive over 400,000 applications every year.
-And because Ivy League acceptance rates range from 3.9% (Columbia) to 7.9% (Cornell), only 20,000 or so of these hopeful students get accepted.
-If you want your child to secure one of these coveted seats, it will take devotion, hard work, and deliberate planning.
+With these enticing benefits on the table, it’s no surprise that Ivy League schools receive nearly 400,000 applications every year.
+And because Ivy League acceptance rates for the class of 2028 (entering fall 2024) range from 3.59% (Harvard) to 5.16% (Brown), only 15,000 or so of these hopeful students get accepted.
+It will take devotion, hard work, and deliberate planning if you want your child to secure one of these coveted seats.

 While there isn’t a perfect formula or a guaranteed way for your child to get accepted to an Ivy League school, there are strategic ways for your child to maximize their admissions odds.
 Continue reading to examine the five primary admissions factors and take an in-depth look at how to get into Ivy League colleges.